Director of Undergraduate Studies / Computer Science / Yale

 Advising

 For Yale Computer Science, there are designated advisors for each class that provide academic advising.
-If you are having difficulty reaching your class advisors, the Associate DUS or the DUS can act as a backup for advice.
+Peer advisors are also available to convey their personal experiences with classes, and to give advice about industry positions.
+If you are having difficulty reaching your class advisors or the peer advisors, the Associate DUS or the DUS can act as a backup for advice.

 Senior